2021 MLB All-Star Game to be played in Atlanta

 Baseball Commissioner Rob Manfred made the announcement before the Braves played the Washington Nationals on Wednesday night.

-Manfred said SunTrust Park and the adjacent Battery mixed-use development is “the best in baseball.”
+“The facility here, including SunTrust stadium and the Battery, is the best in baseball,” Manfred said.

+The Braves are the landlord for restaurants, bars, a concert venue, a hotel, apartments and office buildings in the Battery mixed-use development.

-Manfred was joined by some of the Braves’ most prominent former players, a group that included Hall of Famers Hank Aaron, Chipper Jones, Phil Niekro, Tom Glavine and John Smoltz.
+Manfred was joined by some of the Braves’ most prominent former players, a group that included Hall of Famers Hank Aaron, Chipper Jones , Phil Niekro, Tom Glavine and John Smoltz.

-Braves manager Brian Snitker said the All-Star Game will be an opportunity to “let the world see what we have going on here.”
+Also attending the announcement were Georgia Gov. Brian Kemp and Atlanta Mayor Keisha Lance Bottoms.

+The All-Star Game will join a recent string of major sports events in Atlanta, including the MLS Cup, college football championship and this year’s Super Bowl.
+The 2020 Final Four also will be in Atlanta.

 This will be the third All-Star Game in Atlanta.
 The 1972 game was played at a ballpark best known as Atlanta-Fulton County Stadium.
 The 2000 game was at Turner Field, the former 1996 Olympic Stadium that was the Braves’ home from 1997-2016.